Ajaykumar7ak/student-monitoring-system/README.md

 # 🎓 Student Monitoring System
 *AI-powered classroom and exam surveillance tool using YOLOv8 and MediaPipe*

+Contributors

+AJAYKUMAR M – Developer

+Thanks to open-source contributors from Ultralytics, Google MediaPipe, and OpenCV.
 ---

 ## 📌 Project Overview